TuZZiX/p7_beta/README.md

-# Problem set 5, group beta
+# Problem set 7, group beta

 Assignment on trajectory planning for PS5 and PS6.
-It demonstrates the following behaviors:

-+ graceful halt from LIDAR alarm
-+ graceful recovery from LIDAR alarm
-+ graceful recovery from wireless E-stop
-+ ability to execute open-loop control corresponding to a prescribed polyline path
-+ ability to append subgoal poses to a prescribed path plan
-+ ability to flush a path plan and replace it

-Also included in this submission are three videos, one of the Gazebo simulation, one of the robot running on the rollers, and one of the robot moving from a spot near the elevator in the hallway outside the lab to a spot near the vending machines.
+It demonstrates the ability to move from the elevator to the vending machines using a steering algorithm based on odometry.

+Also included in this submission is a video of Jinx behavior when subjected to disturbances.

 ## Example usage